After a tortuous two-year process leading up to launch, Maryland sports betting has had a smooth first week.

 “I played DFS on FanDuel for a few years before moving over to DraftKings because it was easier.
 So, when sports betting went live in Maryland, I created sports betting accounts for both DraftKings and FanDuel because I didn’t see anything on my DFS accounts that allowed me to add sports betting.

-“When I tried to place a bet with my new FanDuel account using the free bet promo, I got locked out for suspicious activity.
+“When I tried to place a bet with my new FanDuel account using the bonus bet promo, I got locked out for suspicious activity.
 I then got an email from FanDuel saying that I had a previous account on record and to use that one.
 So, I finally got my original FanDuel account synced up with the new Maryland sports betting app, but I could no longer claim the promo offer.
 I kind of threw my hands up at that point.”

 When asked if FanDuel eventually credited him with the promo offer, he said that it hadn’t.
 He didn’t run into this problem at all with DraftKings.